Warrior ll simplified

 Once you allow the left hip to move forward in order for the right knee to find its place, the chest often moves forward, taking the left shoulder with it.
 Check your legs and hips again.
 Keep your lower body as it is and twist the spine towards the left allowing both of your shoulders to face the side of the mat.

-Now just practise and breathe.
+Now just practice and breathe.